Grand National Thursday – Opening Day

 When is Grand National Thursday?

 The date of the Aintree Grand National Meeting can often vary and this is mainly due when Easter falls each year.
-In 2023 the three-day meeting will begin on Thursday 13th April 2023.
-With the 2023 Cheltenham Festival finishing on Friday 17th March, and the opening day of the 2023 Aintree Festival on 13th April, there’s nearly a month between the two.
-This gives horses that would have raced at Cheltenham an extra week to recover when compared to 2022, so it remains to be seen whether more top horses will run at both these big festivals in 2023.
+In 2026 the three-day meeting will begin on Thursday 9th April 20266.
+The Grand National Ladies Day follows on Friday 10th April.
+With the 2026 Cheltenham Festival finishing in mid March, and the opening day of the 2026 Aintree Festival on 9th April, there’s nearly a month between the two.

 Why go to Grand National Thursday?